 Ohio Senate Bill 262 mandates that schools may dispense medication only when an approved form (available through the office) has been filled out by your physician and is on file in the school office.
-A copy of the medication form can be obtained through the school office at any time.
-Medication forms should be completed prior to the first day of school, if there is requirement or potential for the medicine to be given the first day of school.
+A copy for your use will be sent home with your child in our first day letter packet.